Méret Oppenheim: Early life

 Meret Oppenheim was born on 6 October 1913 in Berlin.
 She was named after Meretlein, a wild child who lives in the woods, from the novel Green Henry by Gottfried Keller.
 Oppenheim had two siblings, a sister Kristin (born 1915), and a brother Burkhard (born 1919).
 Her father, a German-Jewish doctor, was conscripted into the army at the outbreak of war in 1914.
 Consequently, Oppenheim and her mother, who was Swiss, moved to live with Oppenheim's maternal grandparents in Delémont, Switzerland.
 In Switzerland, Oppenheim was exposed to a plethora of art and artists from a young age, including Alfred Kubin, German Expressionists, French Impressionists and poems of the Romantics.
 Oppenheim was also inspired by her aunt, Ruth Wenger, especially by Wenger's devotion to art and her modern lifestyle.
 During the late 1920s, Oppenheim was further exposed to different artworks connected to Modernism, Expressionism, Fauvism, and Cubism.

 By 1928, Oppenheim was introduced to the writings of Carl Jung through her father and was inspired to record her dreams.
 Oppenheim was interested in Jung's analytical approach, particularly his animus-anima theory.
 Throughout her life, Oppenheim carefully analyzed her own dreams and transcribed them in detail in her writings.
 She attempted to use them when addressing “fundamental life questions.”
 Likewise, Oppenheim used iconography and motifs from Jung's archetypes within her work throughout the years; typical motifs Oppenheim used include spirals and snakes.
 Oppenheim renounced the term “feminine art” and adopted Jung's ideal androgynous creativity in her art in which masculine and feminine aspects worked simultaneously.

 The work of Paul Klee, the focus of a retrospective at the Kunsthalle Basel in 1929, provided another strong influence on Oppenheim, arousing her to the possibilities of abstraction.

-In 1931, after receiving her father’s permission to quit high school, she faced the choice between going to Paris or Munich to study art.
+In 1931, after receiving her father's permission to quit high school, she faced the choice between going to Paris or Munich to study art.
 She chose Paris.

 In May 1932, at the age of 18, Oppenheim moved to Paris from Basel, Switzerland and sporadically attended the Académie de la Grande Chaumière to study painting.
 Her first studio was a hotel room at Montparnasse Hotel in Paris.
 At this time she produced mainly paintings and drawings.
-In 1933, Oppenheim met Hans Arp and Alberto Giacometti.
+In 1933, Oppenheim met Jean Arp and Alberto Giacometti.
 After visiting her studio and seeing her work, Arp and Giacometti invited her to participate in the Surrealist exhibition in the “Salon des Surindépendants,” held in Paris between 27 October and 26 November.
 Oppenheim later met André Breton and began to participate in meetings at the Café de la Place Blanche with the Surrealist circle.
 She impressed the surrealists with her uninhibited behavior.
 Shortly after she began to attend meetings regularly with Breton and other acquaintances, Oppenheim's circle was joined by other Surrealist artists such as Marcel Duchamp, Max Ernst, and Man Ray.
 The conceptual approach favored by Marcel Duchamp, Max Ernst, and Francis Picabia became important to her work.